FranciscoFlorezRevuelta/TradeMarks-dataset/README.md

 ### Download the EUIPO database

 1. Access [EUIPO’s Open Data Platform](https://euipo.europa.eu/ohimportal/es/open-data)
-2. Download all the elements under the 'Trademark' and 'InternationalRegistration'.
-This is quite laborious as there is no option to download the whole database
+2. Download all the PIC files under the 'Trademark' and 'InternationalRegistration' folders.
+This is quite laborious as there is no option to download the whole database.

+### Uncompress the EUIPO database
+3. Uncompress all the downloaded files into a single folder.
+As a result you will have all the trade mark images in this folder.

 ## Disclaimer